ronaldvanrij/g4-trial/README.md

 ## Installation

 1. Clone this repository locally
-2. You will need Python >3.0 installed.
-If not already installed, please follow the instructions for your operating system at https://www.python.org.
+2. You will need Python >3.7 installed.
+If not already installed, please follow the instructions for your operating system at https://www.python.org;
-3. To be able to install additional libraries, you will need to install Pip.
-For instructions please refer to https://packaging.python.org/en/latest/tutorials/installing-packages/
+3. To be able to install additional libraries, you will need to install `pip`.
+For instructions please refer to https://packaging.python.org/en/latest/tutorials/installing-packages/;
-4. (optional) create and activate a virtualenv, see previous hyperlink
+4. (optional) create and activate a virtualenv, see previous hyperlink;
 5. Install the packages this repository requires:
    ```bash
    pip install -r requirements.txt